 In the meantime, the campaign to raise the funds for the bells continued.
 In finally in July 1936, The Port Elizabeth Advertiser announced to much excitement that the requisite funds had been collected.
 During the intervening years only £850 had been collected for this purpose but as this year was the Silver Jubilee of King George V, the installation of the desired carillon seemed like a fitting expression of gratitude for the sovereign’s memorable reign.
 The citizen’s of Port Elizabeth rallied together and the required amount was rapidly collected.
 This combined with a generous contribution by the City Council ultimately enabled the Municipality to acquire the bells from Gillett and Johnson Limited.

-These bells, with a gross mass of over 16 tons, comprises one of the largest carillons in South Africa.
+These bells, with a gross mass of over 16 tons, comprises the largest carillons in South Africa.
 The largest bell in the carillon, is approximately 6 feet in diameter and weighs between 3 and 4 tons.

 The bells were hoisted into position in the belfry during July 1936 and the first recital on the carillon was given the 9th September 1936 by Lionel Field, Mus.
 Bac.
 ARCM.
 All but six of the bells were contributed by descendants of 1820 Settlers as a tribute to their forebearers, or by others who wished to honour their memory.